 And there is more.
 Not all foreign accounts are FBAR reportable!

 The IRS now states that foreign bond funds are exempt.
 For example, Vanguard has a set of foreign (Dublin) exchange traded funds (ETF) with very low fees.
 Many of these funds are invested in American and non-American government and safe corporate bond funds.

-If you would like help on your tax planning, then email me [email protected]
+If you would like help on your tax planning, then email me at [email protected]

 When you look at the actual law, you see most foreign investments are not FBAR reportable.
 Here is the law and a summary.